submergedstructure/transcript-editor/README.md

 * Add a form to upload an audio file or link to an audio file or youtube video or similar and have the audio transcribed by whisperx through [my web service](https://github.com/submergedstructure/runpodWhisperx).
   * Add ability to specify instructions for whisperx about transcription and control other parameters of whisperx.
   * Add ability to rerun time stamping to generate new time stamps based on changed words in transcript.

+### Done

+* I'd like to add a button that toggles the scroll to current word as the current word changes, defaulting to on.

 ## Based on minimalist-fulcro-template-backendless